 Today, HELP has become more than a learning center.
 It is a vibrant and diverse community which offers a feeling of belonging and a greater sense of purpose to people from more than 12 different nationalities who are living with great uncertainty.
 We are a community of over 200 incredible people and are proud to be one of the most diverse refugee-led organisations in Indonesia.

-The centre is run by a small and committed team of volunteers from the refugee community led by Mohammad Baqir Bayani, Program Director.
+The centre is run by a small and committed team of volunteers from the refugee community led by Zaki Azimi, Director and Principal.
 They know the realities and experiences of living a life of uncertainty, meaning they are able to effectively meet the need of our students and the larger refugee community.

 HELP for Refugees aims to bring the refugee and Indonesian communities in Jakarta closer together and to raise awareness and understanding of different cultures.
 Indonesians are involved in every aspect of our work - as volunteers, teachers, board members and donors.
 Our classes are provided by a multi-cultural team of volunteer teachers of different ages and nationalities.

-Led by refugees, HELP for Refugees is supported by an Indonesian Board of Trustees and a Board of Advisers under Yayasan HELP Indonesia, a charity registered and approved by the Ministry of Justice and Human Rights Indonesia.
+Led by refugees, HELP for Refugees is supported by an Indonesian Board of Trustees and a Board of Advisers under Yayasan HELP Indonesia Peduli, a charity registered and approved by the Ministry of Justice and Human Rights Indonesia.

 Empowering refugees today for a better tomorrow.